-Evaluating existing products
+Exploring existing products

-- Carry out research into existing structures and their designers (Eiffel tower (Gustave Eiffel), also discuss the Empire State building and the Iron bridge) using web-based resources to identify the triangulation.
+- Carry out research into existing structures and their designers (Eiffel tower (Stephen Sauvestre), Empire State building (Shreve, Lamb & Harmon), Iron bridge (Thomas Farnolls Pritchard)) using web-based resources to identify the triangulation.
 Look at pictures of the structures in construction and the final structure. - What are the pros and cons of the structures compared to other types of structures (free-standing structures (KS1) and shell structures (LKS2)) - Consider: Why were materials chosen?
 What methods of construction have been used?
 How has the framework been strengthened, reinforced and stiffened?
 How does the shape of the framework effect its strength?
 How innovative is the design?
 When was it made?
 Who designed it? - Data: What does the research into existing products show is required for your structure? - Moral/humility discuss with the children about homelessness.

-Vocab: frame structure, triangulation
+Vocab: frame structure, triangulation,